 Date: Feb.
 14, Friday to March 21, Saturday

 Venue: Pablo Gallery, C-11 South of Market, Bonifacio Global City, Taguig

 Running this weekend and through most of March is “Prospect of a New Understanding” at Pablo Gallery in Bonifacio Global City.
-Four artists’ work are on exhibit, including Auggie Fontanilla’s “Rat Show,” where he puts on display a hodgepodge of visual art including rodents, Filipino Catholic saints, and Manila graffiti.
+Four artists’ work are on exhibit, including Auggie Fontanilla’s “Rat Show,” where he puts on display a hodgepodge of visual art including rodents, Manila graffiti, and his obsession with the black Nazarene.

 Tin F. Garcia’s “Looking Glass” feeds off Alice in the Wonderland whimsy, while Pauline Despi’s “Waveforms and Eclipses” mounts a pair of smoking blue deities on top of two altars to put a spotlight on worship.
 Rounding out the show is Ivan Despi’s “The Drowned Race,” a 3D animation that plays on loop on LCD screens featuring a woman seemingly floating in an expanse of darkness.

 For more details, visit Pablo Gallery’s Instagram page.